 Treadwear grade The treadwear grade is a comparative rating based on the wear-rate of the tyre in a standardised test.
 A higher value is better.
+200 to lowest, are A, B and C.

 Traction grade AA The traction grade is based on standardised straight-ahead braking traction tests.
 The traction grades, from highest to lowest, are AA, A, B and C.